 In the United States, through the Clean Air Act, we monitor all of the above substances and that is why we have some of the cleanest air in the world.

 The Effects of PM2.5, PM10

 One of the big problems with these particulates is that you can not see the individual pieces with the naked eye.
 They combine together to create a haze and used to be seen hanging over many American cities as late as the 1970’s.
 The Epidemiologists are concerned about two different sizes and test for them, especially, now for this study in India.
 Those two are the 2.5 (2.5 microns) and the 10 (10 microns) sizes.

-Much of this pollution comes from, of course, road dust and by stone processing and many of the other crushing operations and these are PM 10 pollutants.
+Much of this pollution comes from, of course, road dust and by stone processing and other crushing operations and these are PM 10 pollutants.
 The smaller pm 2.5 particles come primarily from the combustion of fuel, such as from fireplaces, cars, trucks and coal-fired power plants.
 (This can also be found in the car-crazy Southern California areas that continue to have some of the worst pollution in the United States.)
 Other American areas are Pittsburgh for their coal-fired plants and the wood stoves used in places such as Fairbanks, Alaska.